Celebration Church International: History

 Celebration Church International first started as a campus youth fellowship called "Triumphal Youth Fellowship" in Covenant University, Ota, Ogun State.
 The fellowship was founded in 2008, and was led by Emmanuel Iren while he was an undergraduate student at the university.

 In November 2012, the church was officially established and inaugurated.
 Two years after, in 2014, the church was renamed from Life Triumphal Church to Celebration Church International.

 The church's first branch was in opened in Ikotun, Lagos.
 With time, Celebration Church International was moved to Ikeja and later expanded to other parts of the world.

 Locations

-Celebration Church International has over 42 campuses in different cities in Nigeria including Lagos, Abuja, Port Harcourt, Abeokuta, Uyo, Warri, Ife, Akure, Enugu, and Ibadan.
+Celebration Church International has over 54 campuses worldwide.
+There are over 30 campuses in different cities in Nigeria including Lagos, Abuja, Port Harcourt, Abeokuta, Uyo, Warri, Ife, Akure, Enugu, and Ibadan.
 Its headquarters is located in Ikeja, Lagos State, Nigeria.

-Celebration Church International also has seven branches located in the United Kingdom, three in London (CCI West London, CCI South East London and CCI East London), two in Birmingham (Birmingham Central and Birmingham West), one in Manchester, one in Bolton and one in Glasgow, Scotland.), seven branches in Canada (Toronto, Winnipeg, Hamilton, Calgary, Barrie, Oshawa and Ottawa) and four branches in the United States(Dallas, DMV, Boston and Austin).
+Celebration Church International also has nine campuses located in the United Kingdom, three in London (CCI West London, CCI South East London and CCI East London), two in Birmingham (Birmingham Central and Birmingham West), two in Greater Manchester (Manchester and Bolton), one in Coventry and one in Glasgow, Scotland.
+There are eight campuses in Canada (Toronto, Winnipeg, Hamilton, Calgary, Barrie, Oshawa, Edmonton and Ottawa) and four campuses in the United States(Dallas, DMV, Boston and Austin).

 Beliefs

-The theological standing of the church is Orthodox but the ministry is yet very Charismatic.
+The theological standing of the church is Orthodox but the ministry is yet Charismatic.
 The church's website outlines that it believes in the death, burial, and resurrection of Christ.